The application deadline for our 2020 scholarship has passed.

-Applications for these scholarships will be accepted from JANUARY 15 through MARCH 31 each year.
-Each scholarship is in the amount of $15,000 to be paid over a period of two years, i.e., $7,500 for each of two years, provided satisfactory academic work is maintained.
-Final selections and appointments will be at the sole discretion and determination of the Sovereign Grand Commander.
+Each scholarship is in the amount of $15,000 and is to be paid over a period of two years, i.e., $7,500 will be paid each year for two years, provided satisfactory academic work is maintained.

-- Must have attained the bachelor and master’s degrees with good scholastic records.
+- Must have attained bachelor’s and master’s degrees with good scholastic records.

-- Must have sterling character and personal integrity.
-Letters of recommendation should so indicate.
+- Must have sterling character and personal integrity as indicated by letters of recommendation.

 - Must have demonstrated effectiveness in public school work.

 - Must have been an active leader in community affairs.

 - Must have planned work for a doctoral degree in a university, which is accredited and has a reputation for outstanding graduate work in the field of public school administration.